 For me, I had to wear them full-time for six months and on nights after the six-month mark.
 Does this mean you’re never fully done with Invisalign?
 The answer is a resounding yes.
 But considering how Invisalign can give you a set of beautifully straight teeth without having to deal with wires cutting into your gums and too-tight rubber bands, I’d say it’s worth all the trouble.

 11. Your face shape might change after Invisalign

 Image on left: before obtaining Invisalign in Singapore.
 Image on right: after two years of Invisalign treatment.

-I’ll admit: this can be credited to the Invisalign diet, where snacking and sweet drinks are pretty much made impossible.
-However, there is a large part of it which is due to the movement of my teeth, as well.
+I’ll admit: this can be credited to the Invisalign diet, where snacking and sweet drinks are pretty much made impossible with the amount of cleaning work that has to be done afterwards.
+However, it is also largely due to the movement of my teeth as well.
 As you can see, my face appears less puffy and round around my lower jaw area.
-My jaw line also appears sharper and more defined than before (thank god), which is a welcome sight, I’d say.
+My jawline appears sharper and more defined than before, which I’d say is a welcome sight.

-It really depends on the outcome of your treatment, though.
-There are reports of Invisalign users experiencing no change in their face shapes entirely, and some who feel that their jaws have gotten more prominent than before.
-The most you can do is cross your fingers and hope for the best!
+This face-slimming benefit really depends on the outcome of your treatment, though.
+There are reports of Invisalign users experiencing no change in their face shape, while some feel that their jaws have gotten more prominent than before.
+The best you can do is cross your fingers and hope for the best!

 Invisalign is indeed one of the most popular and effective invisible braces in the market.

 We also note that there are many who are considering Zenyum as an alternative to Invisalign.
 Zenyum is often seen as a cheaper alternative to Invisalign, setting most patients back by S$2,400 on average.
 In addition, while most braces are worn for an average of 24 months, most patients using Zenyum need to wear its invisible braces for only three to nine months to see substantial results.